13.2 Exam Week Prometric and Passport Checklist

 Key Takeaways

-- CFA Level I is in-person, proctored, computer-based testing through Prometric and some British Council locations.
+- CFA Level I is in-person, proctored, computer-based testing delivered through Prometric and some British Council test centers.

-- A valid international travel passport is required to register for and sit for the CFA exam.
+- A valid, original international travel passport is required to register for and sit the CFA exam; no other ID substitutes.

-- Exam-week readiness includes appointment confirmation, route planning, permitted items, calculator controls, and personal-belongings rules.
+- Exam-week readiness includes appointment confirmation, route planning, an approved calculator, and strict personal-belongings rules.

-- Rescheduling within the exam window is subject to availability, deadlines, and a USD 250 fee.
+- Rescheduling within the same exam window is subject to deadlines and availability and carries a non-refundable USD 250 fee.

 Prometric and passport control

-CFA Level I is delivered as in-person, proctored, computer-based testing through Prometric and some British Council locations.
-The exam is not a remote test.
-Your final week should include the same operational care you would give a client meeting, trading deadline, or board presentation.
+CFA Level I is delivered as in-person, proctored, computer-based testing (CBT) through Prometric and some British Council test centers.
+It is not a remote, at-home test.
+Treat your final week with the same operational care you would give a client meeting or a board presentation: the exam can be lost at the door, not just on the screen.

 The identification rule is central.
-CFA Institute requires a valid international travel passport to register for and sit for the exam.
-The passport should be original, current, and aligned with the name in your CFA Institute account.
-A strong study plan can still fail at check-in if identity control is weak.
+CFA Institute requires a valid international travel passport to register for and sit the exam.
+The passport must be original (not a copy or image), current, undamaged, and aligned with the exact name in your CFA Institute account.
+No driver license, national ID card, or military ID is an acceptable substitute.
+A strong study plan still fails at check-in if identity control is weak.

 | Check | Candidate action | Risk controlled |